 The Art of Agreeing in Mastering Communication Skills

-The people who acknowledge this art will change the whole course of the discussion by simply agreeing to the other person.
+The people who acknowledge this art will change the whole course of the discussion by simply agreeing with the other person.
 Sometimes the best way to win a fight is to lose your armor and show some warmth to the other person.
 The moment you agree to the other person, she will automatically lay down her weapons.
 You are essentially taking away the only bullet in their chamber to create a win-win situation.

 You know it very well that if you outrightly say it to someone’s face that, “You are totally wrong, and I am absolutely right”, well, then you can be sure of a slanging match for the next half an hour or so.
 But the minute you say that “Yes, I kinda agree with you”(even if you actually don’t), the other party wouldn’t know what more to say, and it will consequently ease the tension in the room and lower the temperature of the other guy.
 Then you can actually converse properly, you know like the way humans were actually meant to.